monad-developers/monad-miniapp-template/README.md

 Warpcast has a neat [Embed tool](https://warpcast.com/~/developers/mini-apps/embed) that you can use to inspect the Mini App before you publish it.

-Unfortunately, the embed tool can only work with remote URL.
+Unfortunately, the embed tool can only work with a remote URL.
 Inputting a localhost URL does not work.

 As a workaround, you may make the local app accessible remotely using a tool like `cloudflared` or `ngrok`.
 In this guide we will use `cloudflared`.